Quite often now, when you create an account, you’re supposed to pick a question and enter your answer to it. There are many problems with this.

 “What’s the name of your childhood best friend?”

-We could only hear one part of the conversation, so don’t know exactly how the person at the end of the line would react to that, but quite often we were rolling our eyes, thinking this script could do with some improvement(!)
+We could only hear one part of the conversation, so I don’t know exactly how the person at the end of the line would react to that, but quite often we were rolling our eyes, thinking this script could do with some improvement(!)
 Most of the time, they had to explain why they were asking, “it’s for security reasons”.

-Later I saw the associated form, which did explain why they were asking that one question.
+Later, I saw the associated form, which did explain why they were asking that one question.

 But imagine: you’re calling because you need money, you’re probably not doing too well, and suddenly you’re asked for the name of a childhood friend.
 What if you didn’t have friends? or more than one? what name do you give? the real one? their nickname? full name? first name?
 Sometime they were asked: can you spell this for me? what if you can’t?

 Calling your bank or insurance company, you’re probably familiar with this scenario as soon as you reach someone: